orzarchi/israeli-finance-scraper/README.md

 1) Create firestore account
 2) Place `firebase-service-account.json` file in root dir
 3) Install all dependencies using `yarn install`
-3) Run `yarn configure` to configure your scrapers and optional YNAB integration
+4) Run `yarn configure` to configure your scrapers and optional YNAB integration
-4) That's it!
+5) That's it!

 ## Available Commands (NPM Scripts)
 1) **scrape** - run all scrapers for all stored configurations, and save them to firestore.
 2) **uploadToYnab** - Upload to YNAB (Valid YNAB API key required)
 3) **startBot** - Start a telegram bot.
 See required env vars below
-4) **startBotAndScrape** - Starts a scrape command, sending logs to a telegram user indicated by **CHAT_ID** env var.
+4) **startWeb** - Starts a web server that starts a scrape when receiving a POST to the root address, sending logs to a telegram user indicated by **CHAT_ID** env var.
 Does not require a running telegram bot.
 Good for scheduled tasks.
 5) **configure** - Create or edit user configurations.

 ## Supported Telegram bot commands